dirkwhoffmann/vAmigaTS/Copper/Wait/README.md

 Same as copwait7 and copwait8 with a fifth bitplane enabled.

+#### copwait9

+Chains together multiple Waits with the same trigger coordinate.

 #### mask1

 Applies the WAIT command with varying comparison masks